LeWorldModel: Stable End-to-End Joint-Embedding Predictive Architecture from Pixels: Implementation details

 \section{Implementation details}

 We apply a frame-skip of 5, grouping consecutive actions between frames into a single action block.
 This choice enables computationally efficient longer-horizon predictions while maintaining informative temporal transitions.
 We use a batch size of 128 with sub-trajectories of size 4 corresponding to 4 frames and 4 blocks of 5 actions.
 Each frame is $224\times224$ pixels.
-All the training scripts were made with \textbf{stable-pretraining}~\cite{balestriero2025spt}.

 \paragraph{Encoder Architecture.} The encoder is a Vision Transformer Tiny (ViT-Tiny) model from the Hugging Face library, using a patch size of 14.

 \paragraph{Predictor Architecture.} The predictor is implemented as a ViT-S backbone with learned positional embeddings and causal masking over the observation history.
 The history length is set to 3 for the \textit{PushT} and \textit{OGBench-Cube} environments, and to 1 for \textit{TwoRoom}.
 During planning, the predictor is used autoregressively to generate rollouts of future latent states.